Enable Accessibility

 2. Blue Diamond Almonds Lightly Salted Low Sodium Almonds.

-3. USDA Food Data Central for Potato Chips FDC ID Number 588762.
+3. USDA Food Data Central for Potato Chips NBD Number 19411.

 More Reasons to Choose Almonds